 How to See if You Were Affected by Doordash Data Breach

 If you joined DoorDash after April 5, 2018, you were not affected.
 DoorDash has reached out to all affected parties.
 If you have not yet received anything, they are still in the process of sifting through the lost data, you should receive something soon.
 DoorDash posted this notice with information about the data breach and FAQs to answer customer and driver questions.

 What to Do if Your Victim of Doordash Breach

-If you were among the 4.9 million users affected by the DoorDash data breach, you should make a few changes.
+If you were among the 4.9 million users affected by the DoorDash security breach, you should make a few changes.
 Although DoorDash assures customers that the data stolen is not enough to break into accounts, you should err on the side of caution.

 - Change your password for your DoorDash account.

 - If you used the same password anywhere else, change those accounts too and make them long and complex.

 - It makes sense to contact your credit card company and cancel any cards you used with the service and have them send you new ones.